LesFruitsDefendus/saskatoon-ng/INSTALL.md

 WARNING: always keep the `.env` file out of source control (see [.gitignore](.gitignore) file).

-Note: to generate a new random secret key, you can run this python script:
+Note: to generate a new random secret key, you can run this script:

 ```
 python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'